-Today's sustainability and earth stewardship movements are international in reach and are much like what we experienced in the early industrial, information and environmental ages.
-The sustainability movement however, is fundamentally different from all previous movements.
-Sustainability first seeks to holistically integrate the needs of people, the planet and prosperity.
-It seeks to manage conflicts through collaboration and relies on diversity instead of divisiveness to resolve current challenges.
-Instead of fear, the sustainability movement offers hope through individual contributions and offers accessible solutions.
-Through faith and mimicry of the intelligent, sophisticated and sustainable design of creation, sustainability applies human ingenuity more effectively.
+The mission of the Institute for Sustainable Practice is to develop and advance the emerging profession and application of sustainability and environmental stewardship through education, research, training and outreach in Tennessee and the world.
+The new sustainability and creation care movements are international in reach and are much like what we experienced in the early industrial, information and environmental ages.
+Today's sustainability and creation care movements, however, are fundamentally different from all previous movements.
+First, they seek to integrate the holistic needs of people, the planet and economic prosperity.
+They also seek to manage conflicts through collaboration and rely on diversity instead of divisiveness to resolve current challenges.
+Instead of fear, these movements offer hope through accessible solutions and collective, individual contributions.
+Through faith and emulation of the intelligent and sophisticated design of creation, these movements apply human ingenuity optimally instead of just more efficiently.
+Further, the underlying motive of today's sustainability and creation care movements is love for all generations and all species across all time.
+Neither our children, grandchildren, or any life forms on this planet deserve to inherit our wastes, depleted resources and eroded quality of existence.